-Dariya Peretta '10 with Dr. Paul A. Goldberg in Radiology at Florida Hospital DeLand during the pre-clinical internship course.
+Dariya Peretta '10 with Dr. Paul A. Goldberg in Radiology at Florida Hospital DeLand.

 Professional schools strongly favor applicants who have personal experience in the kind of health care work they hope to pursue.
-Therefore, clinical observation, or, better still, actual hands-on clinical work is an important asset for getting into professional school.
-In fact, the more work experience you have, the better your chances for admissions.
+Therefore, clinical observation, or, better still, actual hands-on clinical work (with proper training) is an important asset for getting into professional school.
+In fact, the more of these experiences you have, the better your chances for admissions.

-Nick Konstantinidis '09 in the ER at Florida Hospital DeLand during the internship course.
+Nick Konstantinidis '09 in the ER at Florida Hospital DeLand.